• Recipes

 • Nutritional information is provided for guidance only and is not a strict calculation as ingredients vary.

-• Chocolate pudding will keep fresh in the fridge for 3-4 days.
-If keeping in the fridge a day after preparing do add a cover to the dishes.
+• Chocolate pudding will keep fresh in the refrigerator for 3-4 days.
+If storing over night then cover the dishes with food-safe wrap.

-• For a mint chocolate pudding variation replace the vanilla with a few drops of peppermint or almond extract/essence.
-Add more to taste.
+• For a mint or almond chocolate pudding variation replace the vanilla with a few drops of peppermint or almond extract or essence and add more to taste.

-• Serve these little puddings with your choice of fresh or frozen berries, fresh fruit, vegan cream, ice-cream or yogurt, crushed nuts, desiccated coconut, vegan grated, drops or button chocolates.
-Or simply enjoy plain.
+• These little puddings can be topped with your choice of fresh or frozen berries, fresh fruit, whipped cream, ice-cream or yogurt, crushed or flaked nuts, desiccated coconut, chocolate shards or grated chocolate, chocolates buttons, etc.

-• For extra chocolate flavours add some melted chocolate to the food processor or blender.
+• For extra chocolate flavours add some melted chocolate to the food processor or blender before processing.
+We like a nice dark dairy-free chocolate.

 Nutrition